Max-Sepp/assembly-interpreter/README.md

 Code denotes the assembly file you want to interpret, e.g., `test.asm`.
 The register initialisation is a comma separated list of the initial register values.
 You can have __zero__ to __sixteen__ of these.

+__NOTE__: This project supports comments, denoted with `;`.
+Please keep in mind that other interpreters for this assembly language _probably won't support this feature_.
+If you want it to be compatible, remember to remove the comments.

 ### Example command
 ```
 $ cabal run . -- test.asm 0,100,20